Hi, I'm Radu!

 Obtained Skills

-• Serious game design
+• Serious game design by developing a game that addresses real-world challenges.

 Gallery